-You may have recently seen markings on roadways in your community.
+You may have recently seen markings on roadways in your community, similar to the image on the left.
 These are reference points for an aerial survey of OUC's existing transmission facilities.
 LiDAR (Light Detection and Ranging) is used to collect accurate topographic and locational data in reference to existing easements, infrastructure, and equipment.
 The goal is to ensure all measurements are correct and to prevent any unintended encroachment of a property owner's land and natural areas along potential routes.
 Should a marking be seen, it does not indicate that the land, or most importantly a home, will be taken as part of the project.
 It is part of OUC's due diligence to validate the models of our existing infrastructure.